owl73/westmarch-landol/class/bounty_hunter.md

 ### B: Fighting Dirty

-Once per combat, instead of attacking yo you can choose to stun, blind or deafen an enemy for a round.
+Once per combat, instead of attacking you can choose to stun, blind or deafen an enemy for a round.

 ### C: Come Quietly